-Finally, when the project is completed, each group should submit their logbook along with the other SDP materials.
+Finally, when the project is completed, each group should hand over their logbook to the supervisor along with the final project report.

 4.2 BACKING UP WORK

 Students are reminded to make regular backup copies of their work to prevent total loss of data and a setback in their project schedule in the event of such mishaps as a hard disc "crash" or theft of a computer.
 Backing-up of data is particularly important in cases where several persons may share the same computer.